brooksjk/Deep_Learning/HW2/hw2_1/README.md

 # CPSC 8430 Homework 2 - Video Caption Generation

-This folder contains all the scripts/notebook/python files used to generate the report HW2_report_jkbrook
+This folder contains all the scripts and python files used to generate the report HW2_report_jkbrook

 ## How to run the files:
 A conda environment containing the packages pytorch, matplotlib, and other necessary packages was utilized and will be needed when running the files.